 Insulin Pumps CAN NOT pass through neither X-ray machines nor 360 full body scanners without risking deterioration.

 If you’re wearing an insulin pump on you, it’s SAFE for you to pass through the regular arch metal detector.
 But it’s NOT ok to pass through the new 360 full body scanners.
 According to several insulin pump manufacturers, the pumps have not yet been tested with such scanners.

 If the airport staff demands that you pass through a 360-full body scanner, simply explain that you’re wearing a medical device and request a regular pat down search instead.
 In that case, the security inspector might also want to swipe your insulin pump for explosive detection, which is ok.
 You should not have any problem with that procedure.
 But if you think the officer is denying your rights, immediately ask for the security control officer in charge to come.

 If you’re carrying a back-up insulin pump in your hand bags, take it out before it goes through the X-ray machines, and ask for it to be hand-checked.

-If you’re traveling with insulin for more than a month, you’ll need keep it cool.
+If you’re traveling with insulin for more than a month, you’ll need keep it cool at fridge temperature.
 Every traveler with diabetes has his own favourite insulin travel cooler system.
-If you don’t have yours yet, and you’re wondering how to keep insulin cold while traveling, this will be the subject of future article!
-Meanwhile, you can read this very good article comparing the “Top 10 Best Diabetes Insulin Supply and Travel Case“!
+If you don’t have yours yet, and you’re wondering how to keep insulin cold while traveling, check the following article:

 Your insulin travel cooler system can go through airport security.
 According to TSA: “Accessories required to keep medically necessary liquids, gels, and aerosols cool are permitted through the screening checkpoint and may be subject to additional screening.”
 That means that insulin travel coolers such as Frio bags, Medi fridge, Medicool insulin protector, and others are ok.